2025 Coeur d'Alene shooting: Fire and emergency medical support

-Because the first-arriving engines “came under fire almost immediately” and were forced to take cover, direct suppression was suspended until the slope was declared safe later that evening.
+Because the first-arriving engines "came under fire almost immediately" and were forced to take cover, direct suppression was suspended until the slope was declared safe later that evening.

 Once law-enforcement lifted the security hold (about 7:30 p.m.), the Idaho Department of Lands (IDL) ordered extra hand crews, engines, heavy equipment and aircraft to reinforce the overnight attack on the Nettleton Gulch Fire.
 Improved mapping refined the burned area to 23 acre.

-By the evening of July 4, 2025, officials reported the fire was 100% contained and began demobilising resources while shifting remaining personnel to suppression-repair work.
+By the evening of July 4, 2025, officials reported the fire was 100% contained and began demobilizing resources while shifting remaining personnel to suppression-repair work.

 On July 8, the U.S. Forest Service lifted the temporary Canfield Mountain area closure, noting that interior hotspots had cooled but warning hikers of lingering hazards such as rolling debris and weakened trees.

 No structures were damaged and no evacuations were required.

-Air‑medical cover was provided by Life Flight Network — a helicopter was staged near Kootenai Health and another was waiting in the area around 5:20 p.m. — and numerous ground ambulances from neighboring jurisdictions also mustered near the command post.
+Air‑medical cover was provided by Life Flight Network—a helicopter was staged near Kootenai Health and another was waiting in the area around 5:20 p.m.—and numerous ground ambulances from neighboring jurisdictions also mustered near the command post.